Prajwalbr625/AI-Voice-Assistant/README.md

 - **`AI Voice Assistant.ipynb`:** The main notebook containing all code and explanations.
 - **`requirements.txt`:** A file listing all the dependencies required to run the project.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or additions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.